 list, similar to the following figure.

-- In the ExtraHop Explore Settings section, click Connect Explore Appliances.
+- In the ExtraHop Recordstore Settings section, click Connect Recordstore.

 - Click Add New.

-- In the Explore node field, type the hostname or IP address of any Explore appliance in the Explore cluster.
+- In the Node 1 section, type the hostname or IP address of any recordstore in the cluster.

-cluster, click Add New and enter the individual hostname
+- For each additional node in the cluster, click Add New and enter the individual hostname or IP address for the node.

 - Click Save.

-- Confirm that the fingerprint on this page matches the fingerprint of node 1 of the Explore cluster.
+- Confirm that the fingerprint on this page matches the fingerprint of node 1 of the recordstore cluster.

 - When the Explore Cluster settings are saved, click Done.